 - Assure that the set-up of tables and chairs is done in accordance with fire code specifications as referenced in Section V of this program.

 - Be responsible for the maintenance of life safety equipment (emergency lighting, exit signs, doors and emergency hardware).

 - Provide training regarding the implementation of this program.

-- Schedule local Fire Department Firefighter details upon request and submit IDR and Requisition to Accounts Payable.
+- Schedule local Fire Department Firefighter details upon request.

 - Assist with Crowd Management for significant University events upon request.